Low blood pressure (hypotension)

 Symptoms of low blood pressure

 If your blood pressure is naturally quite low, you’re unlikely to have any symptoms and it's not something to worry about.
+However, if your blood pressure becomes lower than usual for you, it can cause low blood pressure symptoms.
+These may include:

-• dizziness or light-headedness
+- dizziness or light-headedness

-• palpitations (you can feel your heart beating more forcefully)
+- palpitations (you can feel your heart beating more forcefully)

-• feeling sick
+- feeling sick

-• blurred vision
+- blurred vision

-• feeling tired or weak
+- feeling tired or weak

-You might only have these symptoms when you stand up from sitting or lying down, (postural or orthostatic hypotension).
-This might even make you fall over.
+You might only have these low blood pressure symptoms when you stand up after sitting or lying down (postural or orthostatic hypotension).
+But this might make you fall over.
+If you keep having symptoms like these, contact your GP.

-If your blood pressure drops very quickly or suddenly, for instance, if you’ve lost a lot of blood, this can lead to shock.
-This is an emergency situation: you’ll feel and look very unwell and will need to call for medical help straightaway.
+If your blood pressure drops very quickly or suddenly – for instance, if you’ve lost a lot of blood – this can lead to shock.
+This is an emergency situation; you’ll feel and look very unwell and will need to call for medical help straightaway.

 Diagnosis of low blood pressure